Final Expense Insurance [The Ultimate Guide]

 Final expense insurance isn’t reserved just for seniors; however, it is much easier for seniors to get.
 The less likely someone is to pass away during the length of their insurance policy, the more affordable that policy usually is.
 Final expense insurance is specifically designed for end-of-life costs, so it can be easier to get for those who are older and not qualified for more traditional policy options.

-There are some insurance companies who choose not to offer final expense insurance policies.
+There are some insurance companies that choose not to offer final expense insurance policies.
 Some insurance companies do not offer coverage amounts that are less than $50,000 because they have found that it isn’t worth the time and cost to do all of the underwriting required for smaller policies.

 Even though that’s true of some insurance companies, you still have plenty of options.
 There are some bigger names in insurance that you may have heard of that offer highly-rated final expense insurance policies.
 AARP Easy Acceptance Life Insurance offers one of the highest-rated options and offers coverage to those between the ages of 50 to 80; you can get as little as $25,000 in coverage with this policy.